 Watching an episode of Better Call Saul got me thinking about client work.
 At a meetup group yesterday someone asked me which website “platform” they should use.
 They also asked why they should hire a web designer when they can choose from a themed service.
 In the second season of Better Call Saul, Kim Wexler tries to convince a potential client to hire her over a large corporate law firm.
 She looks the client straight in the eye and says:

 Why would you prefer a tailor-made suit?
 Because it fits you, and you alone.
 Every stitch was threaded over with you in mind.
 Either you fit the jacket, or the jacket fits you.

-And so my thoughts on WordPress themes and their likes: themed sites are great if you’re starting out.
+And so here are my thoughts on WordPress themes and the like.
+Themed sites are great to start with.
 They are cost-effective and offer a way to get your business off the ground so you can make money.
-But for the medium to long-term, or if you have a decent budget, I generally think off-the-shelf website themes sell your business short, from both a marketing and functionality perspective.
+But for the medium to long-term, or if you have a decent budget, I generally think off-the-shelf website themes sell your business short—from both a marketing and functionality perspective.

 Running with the jacket analogy a bit more—let's say you want to be able to go outside in the Winter.
 Well—just get a decent jacket, right?
 So you can get yourself out there.
 Fast forward a year, and you decide to start dating, or maybe you're going to business meetings.
 You want to attract a certain class of person—after all, “clothes maketh the man”/woman, as Shakespeare once said.
 At this point, you want a jacket that makes you look good.
 You want it to fit snug around your body; you want people to realise you care.
 You also want to spend a bit more, but if it lasts you a few years, you don't mind…

 I'd say the jacket metaphor works pretty well for websites.